EdwardDylanLucas/TiffanyWebsite/index.md

 permalink: /
 ---

-Welcome to **FriendCo** — a lightweight site powered by GitHub Pages and Jekyll.
+The landing page - where users arrive.

 Use the top menu to navigate to each page.
-Edit navigation in `_config.yml`.